Rangappa Hogbitna

 Rangappa Hogbitna is a 2011 Indian Kannada comedy film directed and written by M. L. Prasanna.
-The film stars Ramesh Aravind and Sanjjanaa in the lead roles.
-The story is inspired by the Hollywood comedy film Death at a Funeral (2010).
+The film stars Ramesh Aravind and Sanjjana in the lead roles.
+The story is inspired by the Hollywood comedy film Death at a Funeral (2010), itself a remake of the 2007 film of the same name.
 The film is produced by Mahesh Kothari under Shanta Enterprises banner.
 M L Prasanna himself has composed the music.

 Plot

 The film is a laugh riot telling the story of an almost dying old man named Rangappa.